CyberFlameGO/svnpython/Doc/library/unittest.rst

 .. function:: skipUnless(condition, reason)

-   Skip the decoratored test unless *condition* is true.
+   Skip the decorated test unless *condition* is true.

 .. function:: expectedFailure

    Mark the test as an expected failure.
 If the test fails when run, the test is not counted as a failure.

-Skipped tests will not have :meth:`setUp` or :meth:`tearDown` run around them.
-Skipped classes will not have :meth:`setUpClass` or :meth:`tearDownClass` run.

 .. _unittest-contents: